 Terra, "T" -- Freestyle Addict.
 Clicker Genius.

-I met Terra's father when he was 10 weeks old in my puppy class over 8 years ago.
+I met Terra's father when he was 10 weeks old, in my puppy class, over 9 years ago.
 Sassy was still careening through what was supposed to be her retirement, but I knew it wouldn't be long before I needed another performance dog.
 Four years later, when Terra came home and started clicker training at 8 weeks, I knew I had a special dog.
 "T" was a little shy and sensitive, but so wicked smart.
 By 8 months of age, she had a 60-word vocabulary and counting.
 Sassy's passing really hit us both hard, and I don't think either of us will ever completely recover.
 But when it's training time, she is my 120-pound Ferrari-of-a-dog.
 She revels in learning new complicated tricks, has amazing verbal cue fluency, and is an incredible problem-solver and teammate.
 We currently train in Rally-FrEe, Musical Freestyle, and Canine Nose Work.
 She is the first dog in Musical Dog Sport Association history to earn her Premier title, requiring 8 different high-scoring musical freestyle routines.
-She is the first dog in RFE history to earn a Musical Freestyle Grand Champion Freestyle Dog title.
+She is also the first dog in Rally Freestyle Elements history to earn a Musical Freestyle Grand Champion title.
 We are always play-training and currently working toward an Advanced RallyFrEe title, a MF Grand Champion Encore title, and a Nose Work 2 title with NASCW.

 Ringo -- Demo Dog.
 Public Event Rockstar.

 Ringo joined my household as a 5-year-old retired show dog.
 He and Terra instantly bonded, and we got to work teaching him the most basic of basics.
 He had some mild separation distress that needed to be managed and treated, potty training to solidify, as well as starting from scratch with all his general obedience (serious bike/squirrel chaser with no impulse control).
 He had a rock-solid temperament and he could stack beautifully for a judge, but that was about it!
 Now, he is my coworker at Port Chester Obedience Training Club, where he demos any and all skills, helps shy dogs come out of their shells, and entertains with his great sense of humor.
 He also regularly demos freestyle at many public events in NYC, Westchester, and Greenwich.
-He has earned his Novice Freestyle Title through MDSA and his Musical Freestyle Entry title from RFE.
-Recently he earned his Novice title in Rally-FrEe, so we are onward and upward to focusing on earning his Intermediate Rally FrEe and a Novice Freestyle Title through RFE.
+He recently earned his Musical Freestyle Champion title and Musical Freestyle Elite Novice title, both in Rally Freestyle Elements.
+We are continuing to work on his Intermediate Rally FrEe title and Musical Freestyle Elite Intermediate title.

 Mel -- Half Lab.
 Half Beagle.
 All Heart.